mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 serve -s build
 ```

-Now open [http://localhost:5000](http://localhost:5000).
-You should see screen similar to the gif below:
+When you open [http://localhost:5000](http://localhost:5000), tou should see a screen similar to the gif below:

 ![Demo](/assets/images/mlx/demo.gif)

+Notice that we have only lazy-loaded route definitions in both demos.
+This means that the browser will send a request over the network for each chunk corresponding to the route that the user navigates to.

-As you can see in the repositories of the demos, all routes are loaded lazily.
-Notice how when the user navigates from "Parent" to "Settings" the browser doesn't send an extra HTTP request to load the chunk associated with the "Settings" page.
+In the gif above, notice how when the user navigates from "Parent" to "Settings" the browser doesn't send an extra HTTP request to load the chunk associated with the "Settings" route.
 This is because the webpack plugin combined the "Settings" and the "Parent" chunks based on the Google Analytics data which we've provided.
-Also, see how when we go to settings, we pre-fetch the FAQ module, together with the intro module.
-This, again, is based on the data we got from Google Analytics.
+Also, see how when we go to "Settings", we pre-fetch the "FAQ" module, together with the "Intro" module.
+This, again, is based on the data we got from Google Analytics which hint our tooling that once the user goes to "Settings" after that, they will most likely visit "FAQ" or "Intro".

 Now, let's look at the extra configuration that we've provided on top of the default Angular CLI/Create React App setup.
 Look at `webpack.config.js` for Angular CLI, and `config/webpack.config.prod.js` for the React project.
 You'll notice the following lines: